ruffle-rs/ruffle/web/packages/extension/README.md

 The browser extension works in Chrome, Firefox, and Safari 14+.

-We do not yet have a signed release of the extension, so you must load it as a temporary extension.

 Before you can install the extension, you must either download the [latest release](https://github.com/ruffle-rs/ruffle/releases) or [build it yourself](../../README.md).

 ### Chrome